 These are my comprehensive tips for creating your own personal go-bag.
-To many it might be cost and time effective to purchase a pre-made bag.
-The only disadvantage to that is that they are not usually made to order, but you can always personalize it with your own must-have items.
-If you’re looking for a pre-made bug out bag, I recommend you check out these backpacks.
+To many, it might be cost and time effective to purchase a pre-made bag.
+The only disadvantage to that is that they are not usually made to order, but you can always personalize them with your own must-have items.
+If you’re looking for a pre-made bug-out bag, I recommend you check out these backpacks.

 Did I miss any B.O.B must-haves?
 Let me know in the comments below!!
 What are some of your favorite go-bag items?